 Furthermore, you may inform customers who are almost there that they don’t have much longer to go: using inspirational messages like “You’re nearly there!
 Make two more transactions, and you’ll be eligible for our platinum status, which includes free shipments.”

 5. Send reminders about redemption

 When you’ve segmented your customers and optimized your highly targeted strategies, give them rewards to return and make more purchases.
 Send them an email about rewards or a voucher they haven’t received yet.
 Alternatively, if they haven’t visited in a while, entice them with price matching techniques and discounts offered offer on different products by sending a coupon code.

 Surely, these emails make consumers feel compelled to make a purchase as soon as possible.

 6. Close conversions with thank you emails

 Whether customers set up an account on your page, leave contact details or place an order, you should send them a thank-you email to let them know they are valued and welcomed.
 Here, personalization is essential, so make your email content as personalized as possible.
-To make the “thank you” sound more personal, conclude the email with a handwritten signature from the supervisor or CEO.
+To make the “thank you” sound more personal, conclude the email with a handwritten business owner email signature or CEO email signature.

 You can’t beat the personal touch.
 What a fantastic surprise to receive this handwritten thank you card from our Group CEO @Amandas_Shoes Definitely brightened up a dull lockdown day 😊 pic.twitter.com/Jq8vK9hAGA